 Please note: This Agency only participates in the February and August reviews.

-Time-lapse microscopy of living cells allows the quantification of changes in gene promoter activity by following the intensity of fluorescent proteins in individual cells over time.
-We have shown that such data can provide information about epigenetic inheritance and that fluctuations in promoter activity can be used to predict rates of state change in cell populations.
-Applying these techniques to induced pluripotent stem cell (iPSC) colonies will provide a better understanding of mechanisms and efficiency of differentiation, and will allow systematic quantitative assessment of how niche conditions, such as extracellular matrix and influence differentiation.
-Research challenges include creating iPSC lines with multiple reporter constructs, imaging healthy cells for long times, image analysis, and modeling.
+The development of therapies and other products based on pluripotent stem cells requires control of the pluripotent and differentiated states of cells in culture.
+Pluripotent cells need to be expanded in culture without differentiation, and when appropriate, cells need to be differentiated into appropriate lineages.
+The efficiency of expansion and the completeness of differentiation is important to both efficient manufacturing and to product safety.
+Time-lapse microscopy of living cells allows the quantification of changes in dynamic activity of individual cells over time.
+We have shown that such data can provide information about fluctuations in promoter activity and can be used to predict rates of state change in cell populations.
+Applying these techniques to induced pluripotent stem cell (iPSC) colonies will provide a better understanding of cellular mechanics and efficiency of differentiation, and will allow systematic quantitative assessment of how conditions such as extracellular matrix and other agents can influence differentiation.
+Research challenges could include creating iPSC lines with reporter constructs, designing live cell imaging experiments to assess cell response, and developing quantitative image analysis methods.

-Quantitative biology; Stem cell; Pluripotency; Differentiation; Microscopy; Image analysis; Biological variation; Predictive models;
+Quantitative biology; Stem cell; Pluripotency; Differentiation; Live cell microscopy; Image analysis; Biological variation; Predictive models;

 Open to U.S. citizens